dbilenkin/funny-oauth-fun-fun/README.md

-# React / Golang / Google OAuth Integration using JWTs created completely by ChatGPT-o1
+# React / Vite / Golang / Google OAuth Integration using JWTs created completely by ChatGPT o1-preview

+To run this locally:

+## Testing the Application

+### Start the Go Server
+`cd google-oauth-go`
+Copy code \
+`go run main.go`

+### Start the React Application
+`cd google-oauth-react`
+Copy code \
+`npm run dev`

-This is the text that ChatGPT created with the last prompt when I asked to add JWTs:
+# Text that ChatGPT created with the last prompt when I asked to add JWTs:

 ## **Table of Contents**